-Enrolment at a different school/college: If a student's own institution is not a registered NSE centre, it is still possible to participate in NSE by registering at a nearby centre.
-The list of registration centres will be available on the IAPT website: www.iapt.org.in by 2 September 2018.
+Enrolment at a different school/college: If a student's own institution is not a registered NSE centre, it is still possible to participate in NSE by enrolling at a nearby centre.
+The list of registered centres will be available on the IAPT website: www.iapt.org.in by 21 August 2019.